akemin-dayo/PreferenceOrganizer2/redditpost.md

 [**Donate Using PayPal (`rei@angelxwind.net`)**](https://paypal.me/angelXwind) (donations are greatly appreciated, *but are not (and never will be) necessary!*)

-#**Important Announcement**

-Due to limited time and other personal circumstances, progress on my projects will be a bit slower than usual.
-Don't worry, new releases are still coming ;P

 #**Changelog for 4.0 ([full changelog](https://cydia.angelxwind.net/?page/net.angelxwind.preferenceorganizer2-changelog))**

 * Removed Social Apps group on iOS 11, as iOS no longer has system integration with social networking services.